mrlt8/docker-wyze-bridge/README.md

 ## Changes in v1.2.0

 Improved video performance to help with the buffering/frame drops introduced in v.1.0.3.
-Thanks to @Ceer123 everyone who helped identify and test the fixes!
+Thanks to @Ceer123 and everyone who helped identify and test the fixes!

 Also in this release: